Why choose solar?

 To maximise savings the best thing to do is use your power when the sun is shining!
 Complementing this with other energy saving strategies will further drive down the cost of your bills.
 Some simple actions that we recommend are replacing halogen downlights with LEDs, as well as draught proofing and insulating your home.
 The team at Positive Charge can advise you on the best ways to save and you can check out our energy saving tips here.

 There are examples of residents in body corporates who have been able to install PV on their shared roof.
 Typically it is an involved process that requires the approval of the owner’s corporation.
 Smart Blocks is a useful resource for information about energy saving in the common areas of apartment blocks.

 After you confirm your quote the installation can usually be scheduled within 2-3 weeks.
 For most standard systems, the actual installation can be completed in a single day.
 For larger systems two days may be required.

-Please note that once the system is installed you then have to wait for your electricity distributor to reconfigure your meeting, which can take an addition 2-6 weeks.
+Please note that once the system is installed you then have to wait for your electricity distributor to reconfigure your meter, which can take an additional 2-6 weeks.
 Unfortunately this is not something that Positive Charge or the solar supplier can do anything about but we are certainly advocating for a shorter time frame to be mandatory.

 Will it require modifications to my home?